-Visibility and communication actions shall demonstrate how the intervention contributes to the agreed programme objectives and the accession process.
+Visibility and communication actions shall demonstrate how the intervention contributes to the agreed programme objectives and the accession process, as well as the benefits of the action for the general public.
 Actions shall be aimed at strengthening general public awareness and support of interventions financed and the objectives pursued.
 The actions shall aim at highlighting to the relevant target audiences the added value and impact of the EU's interventions and will promote transparency and accountability on the use of funds.